lobotomat/mesos/docs/external-containerizer.md

 # External Containerizer

-First some abbreviations used throughout this document:

-EC = external containerizer = part of mesos that provides an API for containerizing via external plugin executables.
+* EC = external containerizer.
+A part of the mesos slave that provides an API for containerizing via external plugin executables.
-ECP = external containerizer program = external plugin executable implementing the actual containerizing.
+* ECP = external containerizer program.
+An external plugin executable implementing the actual containerizing by interfacing with a containerizing system (e.g. Docker).

 # Containerizing